norse-blue/norse-dev-code/content/virtues/fidelity.md

 ## Essence

-Being faithful to oneself, our beliefs and values and the community in which we exert our careers.
+Having _`fidelity`_ to oneself, our beliefs and values and the community in which we exert our careers.

 ## Substance